-- We identify, assess and continually monitor risk areas in our business and supply chains.
-We only work with reputable vendors selected and assessed by our parent company.
+- We identify, assess and continually monitor risk areas in our business and supply chains. - We only work with reputable vendors selected and assessed by our parent company.
 We support our parent company to ensure such assessments remain current and up-to-date. - We are currently undertaking (with the support of our external lawyers), an analysis of our supply chain in order to better understand and assess the nature and level of potential risks within our supply chains.
-We will use the outcomes of this work to take more targeted action in respect of any significant risks identified. - To ensure that our employees know how to identify the warning signs of modern slavery and can take appropriate action in response, we ensure that they receive focussed training on modern slavery in particular and the MHI Group Code of Conduct and Global Policies and Procedures in general.
-Further details are provided below under the heading "Training". - We protect whistle blowers, including on issues related to modern slavery.
+We will use the outcomes of this work to take more targeted action in respect of any significant risks identified.
+We have provided a supply chain map to an external legal specialist and are in the process of finalising our Assessment Manual.
+Following completion of the Assessment Manual, it will be approved by the board and adopted by MHI-EMEA. - To ensure that our employees know how to identify the warning signs of modern slavery and can take appropriate action in response, we ensure that they receive focussed training on modern slavery in particular and the MHI Group Code of Conduct and Global Policies and Procedures in general.
+Further details are provided below under the heading "Training". - We share information across group companies of any incidences where we become aware of updates to governmental requirements/guidance and conducted a special lecture relating to business and human rights in FY2020 during the course of our regular compliance update sessions. - We protect whistle blowers, including on issues related to modern slavery.
 This protection is communicated to all our employees through our employee handbook and through our website as part of our compliance statement.
-We use a system with Ethics Point, an external service provider which allows the submission of issues and concerns completely anonymously.
-The implementation and go-live of this system has been communicated to all our employees. - We ensure that any employee with a grievance, including in circumstances which might relate to modern slavery, is listened to and treated fairly, according to our work place grievance mechanism.
-To ensure transparency and accessibility, this grievance mechanism is integrated into our Staff Handbook and sets out the process by which grievances are investigated and the protections which are offered to the employee.
+We use a system with Ethics Point (known as our whistleblowing hotline), an external service provider which allows the submission of issues and concerns completely anonymously.
+The implementation and go-live of this system has been communicated to all our employees. - Employees are also encouraged to raise any concerns or suspicions they may have regarding human rights or modern slavery abuses at the earliest opportunity to the Compliance Manager and Head of Legal via the Human Rights mailbox.

+- We ensure that any employee with a grievance, including in circumstances which might relate to modern slavery, is listened to and treated fairly, according to our work place grievance mechanism.
+To ensure transparency and accessibility, this grievance mechanism is integrated into our Staff Handbook and sets out the process by which grievances are investigated and the protections which are offered to the employee. - At the end of the year, MHI's EMEA Regional Audit team has started a review of the contents of the Modern Slavery Act Statements issued by MHI-EMEA Ltd. and of the statements issued by three other MHI Group companies.
+The objective of the audit is to ensure that the statements are valid and in compliance with the Act's requirements.
+The audit is scheduled to be concluded in the first quarter of 2021.